Still have questions?

 Is a dual-fuel system better for freezing temperatures?

-Which is cheaper: heat pump or dual fuel?
+Which is cheaper: a heat pump or dual fuel?

-A heat pump is cheaper to operate than a dual-fuel system because it uses electricity far more efficiently than burning gas.
-Modern cold-climate heat pumps can deliver 2 to 5 times more heat per unit of energy, even in freezing temperatures.
-Gas furnaces, by contrast, max out around 95% efficiency—meaning you’re always losing energy (and money) in the process.
-So even when electricity rates are higher, the math still favors an all-electric system.
+A heat pump is less expensive to operate than a dual-fuel system for a couple of straightforward reasons.
+First, modern cold-climate heat pumps deliver two to five times more heat per unit of energy than a gas furnace, even in freezing temperatures.
+Gas furnaces max out at about 95% efficiency, which means you're always losing some energy in the combustion process.
+A heat pump at even its worst winter performance typically beats that.

 How do I know if I need dual fuel or a cold-climate heat pump?